 The Tek-Lok attachment is inexpensive enough at about 13 bucks to purchase along with an ASR holster, allowing you to try both methods of attachment.

-Blade tech makes a signature OWB holster for all the following popular Makes & Models:
+Blade tech makes a Signature OWB holster for all these popular Makes & Models

 H & K